ASTPMeetup/Email-Management-System/README.md

-Clone and active app with `npm start`.
+Clone and activate app with `npm start`.